RobbeDGreef/vubhub/README.md

 the complete structure). **This data is still only saved on your device, we do not store any data of you elsewhere.
 Making the canvas features perfectly safe.**

-However it is perfectly possible to use the app without canvas if you choose to.
+It is however perfectly possible to use the app without canvas if you choose to.

 # Roadmap
 - [x] Dark mode